spinzar/laravel-package-generator/README.md

 Create new package.

-Example: `php artisan package:new Spinzar SomeAwesomePackage`
+Example: `php artisan package:new Spinzar IncomeStatement`

 This command will:

-* Create `packages/spinzar/some-awesome-package` folder
+* Create `packages/spinzar/income-statement` folder
 * Register package in app composer.json
 * Copy package skeleton from skeleton folder to created folder (you can provide your custom skeleton path in config)
-* Run `git init packages/spinzar/some-awesome-package`
+* Run `git init packages/spinzar/income-statement`
-* Run `composer update spinzar/some-awesome-package`
+* Run `composer update spinzar/income-statement`
 * Run `composer dump-autoload`

 With interactive `-i` flag you will be prompted for every needed value from you.